 But where did it all begin?
 With the rumbling tummy of a jaded duchess.
 The Duchess of Bedford complained of feeling low in the afternoon.
-So she began to have tea and sandwiches.
+So she began to have tea and sandwiches to tide her over until dinnertime.
 More people were invited over time, sharing gossip as they ate.
 Women began to dress up for the occasion.
-And the idea caught on.
-Afternoon tea was born.
+And the idea caught on: Afternoon tea was born.

 Afternoon tea essentials

 You can’t have afternoon tea without tea, cake and sandwiches.
-Settings, dress codes and other things can change.
-But these 3 elements are essential.
+No matter what the weather is like, where you’re holding it and what you’re wearing, these 3 elements are essential.